veritise/wallet/README.md

 <em>Note: that the staking status is 🔴 INACTIVE.</em>

-2. **Click on the “Node Url” box to see a list of nodes currently connected to the network.**
+2. **Click on the “Node URL” box to see a list of nodes currently connected to the network.**

 ---
 **NOTE**